wbalmer/petitRADTRANS/docs/content/contributing.rst

 ================================
 We always aim to enhance petitRADTRANS, so do not hesitate to report bugs or propose new features or other suggestions.
 The preferred way in both cases is to create a new issue on the `petitRADTRANS gitlab <https://gitlab.com/mauricemolli/petitRADTRANS/-/issues>`_.
 In that case, please take the time to read the guidelines below.

-Alternatively, you can directly contact members of the development team `via e-mail <../index.html#contact>`_.
+While reporting the issue on Gitlab is the preferred method, as it makes the issue public and thus can help other users to solve it, you can directly contact members of the development team `via e-mail <../index.html#contact>`_, if you would like some help with modelling, for example.

 Guidelines to report an issue
 -----------------------------
 - Ensure that the issue is petitRADTRANS-related (see below).
 - Use a clear title for the issue.
-- Add a few lines to describe your issue.
+- Add a few sentences to describe your issue in more details if necessary.
-- Add relevant information.
+- Add relevant information (OS, pRT version, Python version, use of ``venv`` or ``conda``, etc.).
+- Add some key-points: steps to reproduce, expect results and actual results.
 - Always include an example that can be used by the developers to reproduce your issue.
 - For large scripts or console outputs (more than ~20 lines), please use attached files.
+- You may also add how severe you estimate the issue is.

 You can check `this example <https://gitlab.com/mauricemolli/petitRADTRANS/-/issues/88>`_ to help you structure your issue.